Adithyagagarin/Amazon-prime-video-Dashboard/README.md

 # Amazon Prime Video Dashboard

-A Power BI dashboard created to analyze movies and TV shows available on Amazon Prime Video.
+This project contains an interactive Power BI dashboard created to analyze the movies and TV shows available on Amazon Prime Video.
+The dashboard provides insights into content ratings, genres, countries, release years, and the distribution of Movies and TV Shows.

 ## Dashboard